StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 <query_statement>
 ```

-Parameters in brackets [] is optional.
+Parameters in brackets [] are optional.

 ### Parameters